 “It’s nice to have the circulation of used books as an alternative option to read something that you might not find there at Barnes & Noble and, yeah, at a cheaper price,” Herrera said.

-But Ante Books is more than just a bookstore–it is a hub for creativity and community engagement.
+But Ante Books is more than just a bookstore–it’s a hub for creativity and community engagement.

 The store hosts regular events, including movie nights, poetry readings every last Thursday of the month and the popular Hush Hush Club silent-reading hour every last Saturday of the month.

-“There is no obligation to make a purchase or to take a workshop,” Reyes said.
+“And when you come into the store, there is no obligation to make a purchase or to take a workshop,” Reyes added.
 “People are welcome to just come in and enjoy the space or come and read a book.”

 As Ante Books continues to grow and establish itself as a vital part of the McAllen community, Herrera and Reyes remain committed to their vision of creating a space that celebrates literature, art and the power of human connection.